oosmos/oosmos/README.md

 - Generates object-oriented C code from UMLet drawings.
 Generated code is concise and easy to read.

-- Open Source (GPLv2 dual license)

 - Powerful `state thread` feature gives you an instant thread of execution within each state.

+- Dual Licenses
+  - Open Source -- GPLv2
+  - Commercial open source license without the GPLv2 restrictions. *Note: Code generator source code available to commercial licensees only.*

 - Superior event management:
   - Event codes are managed locally within each object's class.